NEW YORK (AP) - Looking for inspiration for his spring collection, Alexander Wang had to search no further than, well, his feet.

 The sultry weather, he noted, was challenging enough.
-"Fashion Week is always the most extreme week in February and the most extreme week in September," he said.
+"Fashion Week is always the most extreme week in February and the most extreme week in September," he said, wiping his brow.
 "This feels like the hottest day of the summer!"

-Wang said he appreciated the support of stars like Rihanna and Minaj.
+Wang said he appreciated the support of stars like Rihanna, Minaj and model Hutton.

 "All the people that we invite are people that we admire and respect," he said.
-"They have a point of view and they make a very bold statement.
-These are such strong individual women," he said of the two singers and also Hutton.
-"That's what excites me and inspires me."
+"They have a point of view and they make a very bold statement."